T. J. Hockenson: 2023 season

 On August 31, 2023, Hockenson signed a four-year, $63.5 million contract extension with the Vikings.

 On December 27, 2023, Hockenson was placed on the injured reserve list after suffering a torn ACL and MCL in a Week 16 game against the Lions the previous Sunday.
 He finished the 2023 season with 95 receptions for 960 yards and five touchdowns in 15 games and 11 starts.

 2024 season

 Hockenson was placed on the reserve/physically unable to perform (PUP) list to begin the 2024 season, sidelining him for the first four games.
 Hockenson was activated on October 25.
+He finished the 2024 season with 41 receptions for 455 yards.
+He scored a receiving touchdown in the Vikings' Wild Card Round loss to the Rams.

+2025 season

+Hockenson finished the 2025 season with 51 receptions for 438 yards and three touchdowns.